caxenie/cristianaxenie.github.io/_pages/spiceslab.md

 The **laboratory research** output contributes to at least 4 of the 17 [UN SDGs](https://sdgs.un.org/goals).
 Our focus is on the **good-health and well-being SDG** (i.e., through research on AI in oncology and biomechanics), **quality education SDG** (i.e., through lectures, public talks, and motivation to educate our new generation), **industry innovation and infrastructure SDG** (i.e., through research in low-power embedded AI for industrial use),**sustainable cities SDG** (i.e., through work in smart cities and traffic optimization), **and climate action SDG** (i.e., through current research and teaching agenda in Sustainable and Green Embedded AI which will push us away from GW power consumption to mW).

-We expect that the exploration of **neuromorphic systems** will continue to contribute strongly to solving this intriguing puzzle while offering a solution for the trend toward **Sustainable and Green AI**.
-Under these conditions, insights obtained from building low-power neuromorphic circuits, and biologically inspired methods for computing reliably with unreliable components can bring crucial knowledge to **advanced computing technologies**, supporting **sustainable** **development**.
+We expect that exploring **neuromorphic systems** will continue to contribute strongly to solving this intriguing puzzle while offering a solution for the trend toward **Sustainable and Green AI**.
+Under these conditions, insights obtained from building low-power neuromorphic circuits and biologically inspired computing methods reliably with unreliable components can bring crucial knowledge to **advanced computing technologies**, supporting **sustainable** **development**.
 This perspective has a strong sustainability dimension through both the **system** **design**, its **implementation**, and its widespread **applicability**.

 Research themes